Legal

 How Can You Take the Next Step?

-If you or a family member was exposed to asbestos through illegal removal and have developed mesothelioma or another asbestos disease, you have legal rights.
+If you or a family member was exposed to the mineral through illegal removal and have developed mesothelioma or another fiber-related disease, you have legal rights.
 The statute of limitations for filing a mesothelioma claim is generally 2–3 years from diagnosis, but varies by state and claim type.
 Contact a mesothelioma lawyer immediately to understand your options.
-Our firm has recovered over $300 million for asbestos exposure victims, and we offer free case evaluations.
+Our firm has recovered over $300 million for exposure victims, and we offer free case evaluations.

 The case evaluation quiz can help determine if you have a valid claim and which mesothelioma attorney in your state can help.
 If you are eligible, we can also guide you through asbestos trust fund claims, which provide direct compensation regardless of litigation.